Practices with Promise Success Story

 - Consortia Involved:

-Education to Career Network of North San Diego County (Palomar/Vista): Borrego Springs Unified School District, Escondido Union High School District, Palomar Community College District, Poway Unified School District, San Marcos Unified School District, Valley Center Union HSD, Vista Unified School District
+Education to Career Network of North San Diego County (Palomar/Vista): Escondido Union High School District, Palomar Community College District, Poway Unified School District, Ramona City Unified School District, San Marcos Unified School District, Vista Unified School District

 The Curriculum Alignment Project (CAP) was created to address the challenge of ensuring a smooth transition between the adult schools, Palomar College and the workplace to the benefit of students in the Education to Career Network of North San Diego County consortium.
 This project allowed adult education teachers and college faculty to come together and analyze each other’s curriculum to not only find similarities between them, but to also discover any gaps that would prevent or hinder students’ success in transitioning from an adult school to college.
 Some of the initial challenges of this project dealt with scheduling of the meetings to fit everyone’s needs and in getting all faculty to understand the need for alignment, especially between the adult schools and college.